squidfunk/mkdocs-material/docs/reference/code-blocks.md

   [18]: #inlinehilite

-### Displaying keyboard keys
+### Adding keyboard keys

 When [Keys][19] is enabled, keyboard keys can be inserted with a simple syntax.
-See the [Python Markdown Extensions][16] documentation for a list of all available keys.
+Consult the [Python Markdown Extensions][16] documentation to learn about all available short key codes.

 _Example_: